zachlatta/try/README.md

     $ try https://github.com/shivammathur/IPpy
     $ try https://github.com/maxhallinan/my-clippings-to-json

+Currently supported environments:

+- Node / JavaScript

+If you'd like to add support for another environment, create a new strategy in [`runner/strategy/`](runner/strategy/).
+See [`runner/strategy/node.go`](runner/strategy/node.go) for an example.

 ## Why doesn't try use Docker?

 If you're like me, you've spent a bunch of time customizing your development environment and you want access to your custom dotfiles, non-traditional shell, and your editor when playing around with new repositories.